jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   values, the test values, the ordering-check request and the G13 soak request on 2026-09-24 (plan step 6).
-- Complete 2026-09-24: every completion criterion is met by T1 and the landing above; no issue is linked.
-The chain observation with these values is M32.
+- Complete 2026-09-24: every completion criterion is met by T1 and the landing above.
+Issue #50, filed the same day, records this change; it stays open for the soak criterion, which M32 carries.

 ##### GitHub Projection

-Title: Selectable store granularity and hold for test hosts
+Title: Selectable store granularity and hold
 Labels: enhancement
 GitHub Milestone: none
-Observed State: none
+Observed State: open
-Observed Labels: none
+Observed Labels: enhancement
 Observed Milestone: none
-Last Compared: never
+Observed Updated At: 2026-09-24T01:40:37Z
+Last Compared: 2026-09-24T01:40:37Z; `gh api repos/jeonghanlee/epicsarchiverap-env/issues/50` read after creation; the issue stays open until the soak criterion, which M32 carries, is observed

 #### M32 - Observe the store chain with the test values

 Origin: 265f580 / M32
 Identity History: Split from M31 on 2026-09-23 so M31 does not wait on the external soak.
-GitHub Issue: none
+GitHub Issue: #50
 Status: Blocked

 ##### Summary